shanamatthews/demos/live_coding_top5.md

     [comment]: # (you have multiple subscriptions, don’t want everyone to see your personal resources.
 Those are the ones I’m making Satya pay for.)

-## Tip 2: Cloud shell is your friend.
+## Tip 2: Cloud shell is your friend

   [comment]: # (if you ever have to demo on a machine that isn't yours, or you can't install command line tools on cloud shell will save your butt.)